 - Ensure that knowledge objects with relevancy beyond a particular working team, role, or app are made available to other teams, roles, and users of other apps.

 - Delete knowledge objects that do not have significant "downstream" dependencies.

-Note: This topic assumes that as a knowledge manager you have an admin role or a role with an equivalent permission set.
+Note: This chapter assumes that as a knowledge manager you have an admin role or a role with an equivalent permission set.

 Using configuration files instead of Manager

 In previous releases Splunk users edited Splunk's configuration files directly to add, update, or delete knowledge objects.
 Now they can use Manager, which provides a user-friendly interface with those very same configuration files.

 We do recommend having some familiarity with configuration files.
 The reasons for this include:

 - Some Manager functionality makes more sense if you understand how things work at the configuration file level.
 This is especially true for the Field extractions and Field transformations pages in Manager.